VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: Results

 \subsection{Validation through Human Evaluation}

-We validate the automated annotations from stage 6 (Sec.~\ref{sec:stage_6}) via human evaluation.
+We validate the outputs from stages~6 and 7 (Sec.~\ref{sec:stage_6}) via human evaluation.
 Each claim is independently annotated by $\geq 2$ native or C1-level speakers of the claim’s language.
 Annotators sequentially assess all properties, following the exact same annotation procedure as in stage 6, including scoring and providing written justifications.

-We report Mean Squared Error (MSE), Mean Absolute Error (MAE), and accuracy after discretizing scores into three bins.
-MSE is our primary metric, as it penalizes severe confusions more strongly. $\text{MSE} \leq 0.04$ indicates very high agreement (App.~\ref{app:metric}).
-Results are summarized in Tab.~\ref{tab:human_eval}, where we also include two ablated \method variants: \textit{no filtering} (keeping claims with high ensemble disagreement) and \textit{no ensemble} (replacing the ensemble with just \gpt).
-The evaluation yields an MSE below $0.04$, corresponding to roughly one flipped prediction among $100$ otherwise correct judgments, which we consider very strong agreement.
-Accuracy appears lower ($96.8\%$) because it penalizes mild disagreements involving \nei equally with severe confusions between \intact and \compromised.
-The observations are confirmed by confusion matrices, see Fig.~\ref{fig:human_eval_confusion}.
+We report Mean Squared Error (MSE), Mean Absolute Error (MAE), and accuracy after discretizing scores into three or seven bins, respectively.
+MSE is our primary metric, as it penalizes severe confusions more strongly (App.~\ref{app:metrics}). $\text{MSE} \leq 0.04$ indicates very high agreement (App.~\ref{app:metrics}).
+Results are summarized in Tab.~\ref{tab:human_eval}, where we also include five ablated \method variants: \textit{w/ ensemble, w/o filtering} (keeping claims with high ensemble disagreement) and just one of the four ensemble members as the sole predictor.
+The evaluation shows a very strong agreement with an MSE below $0.04$, corresponding to roughly one flipped prediction among $100$ otherwise correct judgments.
+The observations are confirmed by confusion matrices (Fig.~\ref{fig:human_eval_confusion}) and the results for low-level properties (Tab.~\ref{tab:human_eval_extra}).

 Overall, these results confirm that the automated verdict mapping closely aligns with human judgments, validating the \method construction pipeline.
 Additionally, the increased error rates for the ablated variants in Tab.~\ref{tab:human_eval} indicate the benefits of the ensemble approach and the agreement filtering.
-See Sec.~\ref{app:human_eval} for more details.
+Moreover, evaluators were asked to flag problematic claims.
+Only a small minority ($\sim5.1\%$) exhibited quality concerns (primarily missing media, otherwise clarity issues), indicating that the normalized/rectified claims are generally well-formed and realistic.
+See App.~\ref{app:human_eval} for more details on the evaluation.